kcw00/NoteApp/README.md

 Install nodemon by by defining it as a development dependency `npm install --save-dev nodemon`

 start the app with nodemon `npm run dev`

+- Testing with Vitest
+Install Vitest and jsdom library `npm install --save-dev vitest jsdom` Install jest-dom to test redering components `npm install --save-dev @testing-library/react @testing-library/jest-dom`

+since there are problems on the keywords test and expect in the tests.
+These problems can be solved by installing eslint-plugin-vitest-globals
+`npm install --save-dev eslint-plugin-vitest-globals`

+enable the plugin by editing the `.eslintrc.cjs` file adding `"vitest-globals/env": true` to the env adding `'plugin:vitest-globals/recommended'` to the extends

+test the app with `npm test`